aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 ## News

+* I joined the Program Committee of [ICSE 2024 - SEIP track](https://conf.researchr.org/track/icse-2024/icse-2024-software-engineering-in-practice)!
 * I joined the Program Committee of [ASE 2023](https://conf.researchr.org/track/ase-2023/ase-2023-papers) and [ISSRE 2023](https://issre.github.io/2023/)!
-* Our paper Applying and Extending the Delta Debugging Algorithm for Elevator Dispatching Algorithms (Experience Paper) was accepted at ISSTA 2023 main track!
+* Our paper "Applying and Extending the Delta Debugging Algorithm for Elevator Dispatching Algorithms (Experience Paper)" was accepted at ISSTA 2023 main track!
 Congratulations to Pablo Valle for this great paper!
 * Our paper [“Automated Misconfiguration Repair of Configurable Cyber-Physical Systems with Search: an Industrial Case Study on Elevator Dispatching Algorithms”](https://arxiv.org/pdf/2301.01487.pdf) has been accepted at ICSE 2023 (SEIP track)!
 Congratulations to Pablo Valle for this great work!
 * New journal paper at ACM Transactions on Software Engineering and Methodologies (TOSEM), lead by Liping Han, from Simula Research Laboratory, and titled as ["Uncertainty-aware Robustness Assessment of Industrial Elevator Systems"](https://adeptness.eu/wp-content/uploads/2022/11/TOSEM_Camera_Ready.pdf).
 Congrats Liping for the first journal paper of her PhD!
 * I was awarded with a [distinguished reviewer award](https://issre2022.github.io/research_reviewers.html) at ISSRE 2022!
 Excited to get such a distinction!